RobMisener/Game-User-Interface/README.md

 ## Turn order
 * The initial turn order for each character is decided via a function that measures various character stats.
 The number is modified based on the stats of the other characters at the time of program compilation, so it is dynamically generated each time.
-* The rough turn order numbers of each character are sorted in an array.
+* The rough turn order numbers of each character is sorted into an array.
 The values are sorted by turn order number and an array is returned that points to the reference of each character in order of their turn.
-* Using the new pointer array as an argument, an icon of each individual character are rendered to the screen in order of their turn.
+* Using the new pointer array as an argument, an icon of each individual character is rendered to the screen in order of their turn.

 ## Final Thoughts
-* Useful, up-to-date, and helpful documentation regarding SDL is hard to come by
+* Useful, up-to-date, and helpful documentation regarding SDL is hard to find, but available.
-* Using SDL and C++ was challenging commpared to using a third party engine like Unity, but seemed to result in more organic choices
+* Using SDL and C++ was challenging compared to using a third party engine like Unity, but it seemed to result in more organic game design decisions and a more unique implementation of graphics.
-* Writing a good object oriented foundation from beginning is important, as design choices you make later will increasingly become afected by choices you made before
+* Writing a good object oriented foundation from the beginning of a project is important, as design choices you make later will increasingly become affected by choices you made before.

 <a href="http://www.robertmisener.com"> See More Projects on My Portfolio Website</a>